chisaiki/web102_prework/README.md

 The following **optional** features are implemented:

 * [X] Changed websites aesthetic and visuals.
-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] Fixed navigation bar to quickly go through key points in the website.

 ## Video Walkthrough